-Additionally to Article 22 of the 2017 FIA Formula 3 European Championship Sporting Regulations, it should be specified that each competitor applying for private testing must do so by sending the completed form "Application for Private Testing" (see Article 9 of the present Organisation Rules) to the F3 Manager.
+Additionally to Article 22 of the 2017 2018 FIA Formula 3 European Championship Sporting Regulations, it should be specified that each competitor applying for private testing must do so by sending the completed form "Application for Private Testing" (see Article 9 of the present Organisation Rules) to the F3 Manager.
 The following deadlines, according to Article 22 of the Sporting Regulations, must be respected:

-- · Application to organise a private test at least 7 days in advance - · Application to participate in a private test, organised by another team at least two days ahead of the teams' participation
+- · Application to organise a private test at least 7 days in advance - Application to participate in a private test, organised by another team being a genuine competitor in the FIA F3 European Championship - at least two days ahead of the teams' participation.
+Its own team or any Related Party of that Team, or any agent or sub-contractor of the Team or any of its Related Parties will not be considered as another team.